kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 * Implement a small scale enterprise network

 Exercises
-* Work on our model network, each team has a router and an attacker - prevent most of the attacks on the Metasploitable server by firewall configuration
+Work on our model network, each team has a server and an attacker - reduce attack surface on the server by configuration
-* Investigate Debian as a server - default settings for Web, we will install a system which requires database and web server configured
+* Configure VLAN on switch for the uplink
+* Enable central logging
-* Configure SSH keys
+* Configure SSH keys for more secure access
+* Enable firewall

 **Benchmarking and Auditing Recap**

+* Benchmarking standards
-* Using CIS controls and Visa PCI
+* CIS controls Center for Internet Security
+* PCI Best Practices for Maintaining PCI DSS Compliance v2.0 Jan 2019\\
+Payment Card Industry Data Security Standard

 Exercises
-* Evaluate our network, quick gap analysis for becoming PCI compliant
+* Evaluate our network, write a scope before doing PCI compliance